harshbaberwal21/Stellar-Classification/README.md

 ### Evaluation
 Using the model accuracy for cross-validation, training and testing sets.
 Also looked at idividual class F1 scores to assess the errors.

+### Final Model
+Reached an accuracy of 97.4% with a very simple model (the evaluation metrics were all very close to ascertain no overfitting)

+### Conclusion
+The error mainly persisits around QSOs, whcih has the least F1 score out of the 3 classes.
+Currently the model is slightly biased but could be improved with the addition of new informative features.